 In this post, I’ll show how to reset forgotten password of Kali Linux.
 The Kali Linux is an advanced Linux distribution penetration operating system which is used to penetrate and test intrusion, ethical hacking, and network security assessment.
 One of the most benefits of Kali Linux is that Kali Linux is pre-installed with more than 600 penetration testing programs.
 The Kali Linux is a perfect tool for students, developers, testing apps, programs, and more.

 If you’ve installed Kali Linux on VMware or VirtualBox or instead of Windows, you might have lost your password.
 While password is the key to an operating system, without password, it isn’t possible to enter it except resetting the password.
+If you forget your passwords frequently, it is wise to use a good password manager.
 That time, you can’t do anything and also can’t open your File and documents.
 No worries, we’ll fix everything and we’ll show how to do it with the steps below.
 If you’ve forgotten or lost password of Kali Linux, you will be unable to log in to your account there, here’s how to reset forgotten password of Kali Linux.

 How to Reset Forgotten Password of Kali Linux